 Fans of kaiju (Japanese monster flicks) will want to pay their respects to the giant Godzilla that lords over the Hotel Gracery Shinjuku.
 While you’re here, pose for photos with the robot ladies outside Robot Restaurant.

-Based in a former junior high school, near Akihabara, is 3331 Arts Chiyoda, hosting a score of free contemporary art galleries offering a mix of exhibitions and interactive installations.
-Also worth searching out are the galleries of the Bakuchoro area, several of which, including Taro Nasu Gallery (taronasugallery.com), are gathered in the Agata-Takezawa Building.
+Based in a former junior high school, near Akihabara, is 3331 Arts Chiyoda, which houses a score of free contemporary art galleries offering a mix of exhibitions and interactive installations.
+Be sure to check out the galleries of the Bakuchoro area such as Taro Nasu Gallery.

 Art and anime not your thing?
 Then how about a free tour of Japan’s seat of governance, the National Diet, to view the wood-panelled, leather-bound and gilded interiors and the gardens planted with species from across the country.

 Take (free) time out in the landscaped grounds of Tokyo's Happō-en © ztsaries / Shutterstock

 Beautiful foliage and horticultural skills can be admired in Tokyo’s traditional gardens.
 Free-to-enter gardens include those attached to the Hotel New Ōtani in Akasaka and the Hotel Chinzanso, as well as the lush grounds of Happō-en, near Shirokanedai Station, and the Imperial Palace East Garden.
 Tokyo also has excellent public parks, from the central Yoyogi-kōen, to Inokashira-kōen in west Tokyo (near the Ghibli Museum).